mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="star-tech-rack.webp" max-width="400px">}}

-I'm happy with the choice.
+- Grade: A

+This rack is working out well.
+It feels sturdy, and the wheels make it easy to move around.

-Assembling the rack was pretty straightforward.
+Assembly was straightforward.
 From start to finish, it took me about two and a half hours.
-One minor complaint is that none of the parts are labeled.
-The parts are distinctively shaped enough that you can match the part in the instructions to the part sitting in front of you.
+One minor complaint is that none of the parts are labeled, but I could match them to the instructions based on shape.

 The rack is depth-adjustable, and I chose the shallowest depth.
-But one design flaw is that when the rack is adjusted to that depth, the adjustable bridge between the back and front blocks some screw holes for the casters and other parts of the rack.
-The workaround was that I expanded the depth, finished screwing the casters and the base, then adjusted the depth back down.
-Not a huge deal, but it was an annoying design flaw.
+The rack does have a design flaw in that the shortest depth makes some screw holes inaccessible.
+I worked around this by expanding the depth, screwing in the spots that are unreachable at shallow depth, then adjusting the depth back down.

 The rack came with a grounding cable, but I can't figure out how to use it.

 ## Choosing a network switch

-Choosing a networking switch ended up being the hardest decision of my whole rack.
+The networking switch ended up being the hardest decision of my whole rack.

-Network switches get fairly pricey, so I didn't want to spend $300 on something only to have to supplement it with another component or replace it later on.
+Network switches get expensive fast, so I didn't want to spend $300 on something only to have to supplement it with another component or replace it later on.
 And rack space is precious, so I don't want to buy a switch and then have to buy another one in a year or two and totally rearrange my rack.

 ### What speed do you need?